A very popular genre in the artistic realm is fantasy art.

 Made popular by science fiction and fantasy comic book illustrations, these magical and supernatural drawings, and characters now have a genre of their own apart from speculative fiction.

-Wizards, dragons and fantasy art fairies are the characters that largely make up the illustrations of these talented artists.
-In fact most of “fan art” are pieces that are inspired by or made to represent characters in fantasy fiction.
-This is a very large and popular subculture and there are many different websites for them, one of the most popular for men being “Elfwood.”
+Wizards, dragons and fantasy art fairies are the characters that largely make up the illustrations of a wide array of talented artists.
+In fact, most “fan art” are pieces inspired by or made to represent characters in fantasy fiction.
+This is a large and popular subculture that is represented by many different websites, one of the most popular for men being “Elfwood.”